tildedave/tildedave.com/_posts/2015-11-11-scaling-out-tilts-nightwatch-tests-with-magellan.md

 ---
 layout: post
-title: 'Scaling Out Tilt's Nightwatch Tests with Magellan'
+title: "Scaling Out Tilt's Nightwatch Tests with Magellan"
 ---

 I've talked [in the past](http://www.slideshare.net/tildedave/nightwatch-at-tilt) about how Tilt rebuilt our Selenium suite using [Nightwatch](https://www.nightwatchjs.org), a JavaScript interface to Selenium WebDriver.
 Our suite is now up to about 100 end-to-end user scenarios - this provides a good test of our overall functionality that we can use to certify that Tilt.com works before promoting builds from staging to production.